-You can learn a lot from well-written online sales letters…but what you’re also likely to learn is that, if you want to be the kind of copywriter that works in ad agencies and in-house agencies and lands big-name clients, they’re not where the future of your career lie.
+You can learn a lot from well-written online sales letters.
+But what you’re also likely to learn is that if you want to work in ad agencies and in-house agencies and lands big-name clients, online sales letters are not where the future of your career lie.

 Your turn!
 What are your impressions of online sales letters?
 Let us know in the comments below!